Heckerman2281337/horul/README.md

 This is one-paged website that shows tuvan folk game "Horul".
 There are rules and story of it.

 ## Stack
+- React
+- React-Boostrap
-React, Boostrap5, Vite
+- Vite

 ## How to install and run
-npm install
+- npm install
-npm run dev
+- npm run dev

 ## What does it do?
 Litteraly nothing.
 Its just info page.
 But there will be updated for it